Galusha Anderson

 About the author

-Born in Bergen, New York, in 1832, he studied at the University of Rochester and Rochester Theological Seminary before entering the Baptist ministry.
-Early in his career he served churches in Wisconsin and then in St. Louis, where he led Second Baptist Church during the years surrounding the Civil War.
+Born in New York in 1832, he studied at the University of Rochester and Rochester Theological Seminary before entering the Baptist ministry.
+Early in his career he served churches in Wisconsin and St. Louis, where he became known as a preacher and religious thinker.